'Black Panther' Director Ryan Coogler Had This To Say About An All-Female Spin-Off

 Ryan Coogler is one of the most sought-after directors in Hollywood right now after the massive box office success of Black Panther.

 The film broke all kinds of records when it landed in theaters earlier this year.
 Not only was it the most-talked-about superhero flick on Twitter, it also raked plenty of money in tickets sales, becoming one of the highest-grossing films of all time and shattering expectations overseas where critics worried the movie wouldn’t play as well.
-The film also bulldozed through some archaic barriers still in place in Hollywood by featuring a majority Black cast and a Black superhero lead.
+The film also bulldozed through some archaic barriers still in place in Hollywood by featuring a majority black cast and a black superhero lead.

-Of course, after proving himself more than capable of handling the futuristic world of Wakanda, Coogler has been tapped to helm the sequel but could there be an all-female spin-off in the works as well?
+Of course, after proving himself more than capable of handling the futuristic world of Wakanda, Coogler has been tapped to helm the sequel, but could there be an all-female spin-off in the works as well?

-Variety reports Coogler gave an extensive two-hour discussion about the film and his body of work at the Cannes Film Festival on Thursday where he went into detail about the importance of the female characters in the film.
+Variety reports that Coogler gave an extensive two-hour discussion about the film and his body of work at the Cannes Film Festival on Thursday, where he went into detail about the importance of the female characters in the film.
 When asked whether he thought the women were as important as the men in the movie, the director had an answer ready.

 “I think you could argue they are more important,” he said.